mntroshkin/differential_algebra/README.md

 # diffalgebra

-A minimal symbolic differential algebra library.
+A symbolic differential algebra library, created for thesis calculations and as an exercise in computer algebra implementation.

 **Disclaimer:** This is a learning project, not a production-grade library.
 For serious research-level tools, I recommend checking out the links at <https://gdeq.org/Category:Software>.